NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 on one of your own projects.
 In case you don't want to use a project you are currently working on, we have prepared a small-scale project for you.
-If you would like to work on your own project, it would be great if you could have the code and data ready before Friday so that you have more time for the exercise.
+If you would like to work on your own project, it would be great if you could have the code and data ready before the end of the course so that you have more time for the exercise.
 In case your analysis project contains computationally intense steps it may be good to scale them down for the sake of the exercise.
 You might, for example, subset your raw data to only contain a minuscule part of its original size.